Overview#

 It is strongly recommended that you use an online homework system for your course.

 There is an in-house option available to you called WeBWorK.
-The server for this plaform is managed by SENS here at UB, and is free for students.
+The server for this plaform is managed by CASet here at UB, and is free for students.
 Additionally, there are custom WeBWorK sets and problems that specifically pair with each of the pre-recorded lecture videos.
 Please see the webwork section of this website for instructions on how to get started using this.

 Helping Students#

-Zoom: Using a portion of your daily Zoom Meeting for questions is a good opportunity to address any difficulties that multiple students may have.
+Zoom Meetings: Using a portion of your daily Zoom Meeting for questions is a good opportunity to address any difficulties that multiple students may have.
 This also helps students get to know you and your face!

 Collecting and Grading Papers#